 Last summer, I went on a neck-snapping roller coaster ride.
 The ride, known as the voyage is reputed to have been the world’s scariest wooden ride at some point within the past three decades.

 For days after the experience, beside being painfully aware of every muscle in my neck, I constantly had the vertigo sensation whenever I was falling asleep and would suddenly jolt back to wakefulness.

-I found myself gripping the edge of my seat in a car when the driver would negotiate a meandering road, quickly.
+I found myself gripping the edge of my seat in a car whenever the driver would negotiate a meandering road too quickly.
 And I subconsciously relived the screams from the ride whenever everything around me goes eerily quiet.

 Needless to say, I was over the whole thing and desperately wanted normalcy back in my days.

-My friends and I would later joke that I was traumatized by the voyage experience, largely because I refused to get on a few other rides like it, no matter how much simpler they looked or how much fun the riders seemed to be having.
+My friends later joked that I was traumatized by the voyage experience, largely because after the first ride, I refused to get on a few other rides like it, no matter how much simpler they looked or how much fun the riders seemed to be having.

-However, when the year vomited some real trauma onto my path, I knew that although vertigo and kinetosis pointed to a loss of control on prevailing circumstances, they were a far cry from being symptoms of life gone bonkers.
+However, when the year vomited some real trauma onto my path, I knew that although vertigo and kinetosis pointed to a loss of control on prevailing circumstances, they were a far cry from the true symptoms of life gone bonkers.